mj19981995/modelmapper/user-manual/how-it-works.md

+---
+layout: user-manual
+title: How It Works
+---

 # How It Works

 ModelMapper consists of two separate processes: the _matching process_, where a source and destination type's properties are matched to each other, and the _mapping process_ where matched property values are converted from a source to destination object.
 A further description of these processes follows.